 - We really wrestle with gaining access to the C suite and maintaining it.

-Addressing these issues and many others is a difficult task that should not be underestimated.
-However, there are some fundamental elements that we have learned and deploy nearly every time.
+Addressing the issues above and many others is a difficult task that should not be underestimated.
+Some are often rooted in the operational policies or lack thereof and others in the sales enablement arena.

 - Training is always around real situations that provides participants an opportunity to immediately apply the thinking to their accounts while in the training session.
 People also leave with an actual plan that they have initiated in the training session.